Standards Alliance 2.0

-Amidst the COVID-19 pandemic, nations have scrambled to increase production and access to medical devices to prevent and treat the virus, such as rapid diagnostic test kits, ventilators, and personal protective equipment (PPE).
+Amidst the COVID-19 pandemic, nations have scrambled to increase the production of and access to medical devices to prevent and treat the virus, such as rapid diagnostic test kits, ventilators, and personal protective equipment (PPE).
 However, countries cannot safely deploy these products without a strong medical device regulatory framework and knowledge of emergency use authorization (EUA) procedures and rules.
 The Standards Alliance Phase 2 COVID-19 Medical Device Regulatory Convergence Project (MDRC) increases the transparency and predictability of partner governments’ regulatory ecosystems for medical devices, aligning them with international standards and overall improving the National Quality Infrastructure.
 MDRC has ten partner countries across Latin America, Africa, and Southeast Asia.

 The MDRC aims at: (1) building capacity of partner countries for standards and conformity assessment procedures related to medical device; (2) removing countries’ technical barriers to trade for medical devices; (3) increasing patient’s access to needed high-quality PPE and other medical technologies to respond to and recover from COVID-19 and future global health crises; and, (4) fostering private sector engagement in the medical technology regulatory space.
 Spearheaded by the Advanced Medical Technology Association (AdvaMed) and supported by a diverse team of experts, the project: